-Now a briefing for our five-day canoe trip which starts after six days walking.
+Now we get a briefing for our five-day canoe trip which starts after six days walking.
 The people at Taumaranui Canoe Hire are amazing.
 Karen is on the phone and handling people and gear and reservations all day long with aplomb and yet she still had time to offer to wash my clothes and take me back to the store in town when I felt I didn’t have enough food for the nine days to come.
-I felt overwhelmed and confused when I arrived, and this family pulled my worries away and calmed me right down.
+I was overwhelmed and confused when I arrived, and this family pulled my worries away and calmed me right down.

-It also looks like I’ll have a canoe partner, a young American I met in Auckland in the pouring rain, naturally.
-It’s all pulling together, though my battery didn’t charge in the night so I’ll need to tend to that now and start walking late as there will be little chance to charge in the coming days.
+It also looks like I’ll have a canoe partner, a young American I met in Auckland – and in the pouring rain, naturally.
+It’s all pulling together, though my battery didn’t charge in the night so I’ll need to tend to that now and start walking late as there will be little chance to charge it in the coming days.